Jean-Joooo/REACT-COURSES-COURSERA-BOARD-INFINITY/README.md

-# Coursera | Board Infinity : TIC-TAC-TOE Game
+# Coursera | Board Infinity courses : TIC-TAC-TOE Game

-That's a 2 players TIC-TAC-TOE Game, I crafted it during my Board Infinity courses on Coursera
+That's a 2 players TIC-TAC-TOE Game, I crafted it during this course

 If you want to play, click on this link ----> https://jean-joooo.github.io/REACT-COURSES-COURSERA-BOARD-INFINITY/